daipe-ai/platform-docs/docs/feature-store/old-way-dev.md

 - Every developer might write features to different locations
 - Might be slow or running in conflicts when multiple notebooks try to write features in same location
 - None features metadata information
+- No track of what was computed and when

 Feature store tries to address those problems.